UK house price latest 2025: what's happening to property values near you

-The average house price has jumped more than £8,000 in the last 12 months.
+The average house price jumped more than £11,000 last year, with similar increases forecast for 2025.
 See what's happening to values near you.

-Feeling a bit lost with so many house price indices out there?
+Feeling a bit lost with so many house price reports out there?

-The HomeOwners Alliance House Price Watch looks at all the information from the many indices out there to give you one easy-to-digest round-up of everything you need to know.
+The HomeOwners Alliance House Price Watch looks at all the information from the various property indices to give you one easy-to-digest round-up of everything you need to know.

 So, let's look at how prices have changed over the past month and year.